 Del is still largely happy with his but has definitely felt a bit too cold while camping around 3000 m in frosty conditions.
 If we plan to spend more time camping in colder conditions in the future, he will probably upgrade to a warmer bag too.

 Both of our sleeping bags weigh less than 900g and compress down to a packable size.
 In order to get them as small as possible, we use Sea to Summit compression sacks instead of the stuff sacks that came with them.
 Del’s sleeping bag fits in an XS 6 litre sack, and I use a S 10 litre compression sack.

 The bag that came with our Rab sleeping bags on the left, the same sleeping bag in our Sea to Summit XS 6L compression sack, and a Nalgene for scale

 The bag that came with our Rab down sleeping

 bags on the left, the same sleeping bag in our

-and a Nalgene on the right for scale
+middle, and a Nalgene on the right for scale

 These stuff sacks are also waterproof, ensuring our precious down bags stay bone dry.
 When at home, we store our sleeping bags in the cotton storage sack that comes with each bag to ensure the down maintains its loft.